addff/2503-ITT440/10% Individual Assignment/M3CS2554C/AMELIA SABRINA BINTI MOHAMMED SABRI/README.md

 - Artistic effects and augmented reality
 - Improving image quality for machine learning tasks

-In this project, we use OpenCV, a powerful open-source computer vision library to apply various filters to images, such as grayscale, invert, cartoon, fisheye, and edges.
+In this project, we use OpenCV, a powerful open-source computer vision library to apply various filters to images such as grayscale, invert, cartoon, fisheye and edges.
 ## 📍 Core Concepts
 - Image Reading: Loading the original images using OpenCV.
 - Color Transformations: Changing the color space, like converting to grayscale or inverting colors.